Codecademy/docs/documentation/content-standards.md

 | `Tags`           | Key words that are relevant to the entry.
 We're storing all of our Tags in the [tags.md file](https://github.com/Codecademy/docs/blob/main/documentation/tags.md).
 Please only use Tags from that list, but if that list feels insufficient, feel free to create a new Tag and add it to tags.md in your PR!<br /> - We aim to include an average of 3-4 tags with every entry.                                                                     | Tags:<br /> - "React"<br /> - "URL"<br /> - "Strings"<br />                                         |
 | `CatalogContent` | Slugs of Codecademy course and Path landing pages that relate to the entry.
 We're storing all of our slugs in the [catalog-content.md file](https://github.com/Codecademy/docs/blob/main/documentation/catalog-content.md).<br /> - Please avoid linking to individual content items, because their URLs may change and some are gated by Pro membership.<br /> - We aim to include 2 slugs with every entry (1 free course and 1 Pro course/Path). | CatalogContent:<br /> - "introduction-to-javascript"<br /> - "paths/front-end-engineer-career-path" |

+> **Note:** The template above does not apply to _topic_ entries.
+See our [topic entry template](https://github.com/Codecademy/docs/blob/main/documentation/topic-info-template.md) for more details.

 #### General Writing Tips

 - Avoid referencing information that isn't strictly related to the topic of the entry.
 As a rule, you want to assume as little pre-existing knowledge as possible.
-- Avoid using first- and second-person pronouns (e.g. I, we, you) if possible.
+- Avoid using first- and second-person pronouns (e.g. "I", "we", "you") if possible.
 - Brevity without sacrificing clarity.
 Make every word count and be clear and concise.
 - If the concept is hard, make it easy.
 If it's dry, make it fun.
 If it's simple, keep it simple.
 - 90% of writing is rewriting.
 - Minimize the length of your sentences, and each one should communicate a point (paragraphs should be a maximum of 4-6 lines).
-- Use white spaces, lists, and markdown tables wherever possible to improve readability and aid comprehension.
+- Use white spaces, lists, and Markdown tables wherever possible to improve readability and aid comprehension.
 - Always expand and explain an abbreviation the first time it is mentioned.
 - Be aware of your target audience and write to their level.
 - Use punctuation properly.